statpascal/emul99/readme.md

 given, the default file "ti99.cfg" is used.
 All options available are shown and described in "example.cfg".

-Single options may also be specified on the command line, overriding previous values (except P-code GROM files).
+Options may also be specified on the command line, overriding previous values (except P-code GROM files).
 E.g., to apply the "Disk Manager" to a a disk different from the one given in the config file the command